Smart-Depo/chatbox-widget/README.md

 This is our fork of the original project just so we could control where the chat host resolves.

 Plan at some point to make this a proper fork and make that item configurable in settings

+---

+Remember to `npm run build` and tag before pushing to github